 You will find below complete details on the eligibility criteria, what should be included in your application package, and pricing.

-Emailed applications should have the attached files numbered with the prefix 01, 02, 03 etcetera for them to be sorted correctly (if the candidate is unable to combine their files into a single document). submit your email to email@example.com.
-ATIO Staff is not responsible for the correct order of dossier submissions; it is the candidate’s responsibility to ensure there is no confusion.
+Emailed applications should have the attached files numbered with the prefix 01, 02, 03 etcetera for them to be sorted correctly (if the candidate is unable to combine their files into a single document). submit your email to firstname.lastname@example.org.
+ATIO Staff is not responsible for the correct order of dossier submissions; it is the candidate’s responsibility to ensure a coherent presentation of their package.

-As a Candidate for Certification in translation, you must first meet ONE OF THE FOLLOWING CRITERIA to be eligible to apply for certification on-dossier:
+As a candidate for certification in community interpretation, you must first meet ONE OF THE FOLLOWING CRITERIA to be eligible to apply for certification on-dossier:

 - Your experience must be attested to by one or more letters of experience from employers and/or clients.

-- Such a letter must be a signed original and must clearly establish that you have been practising your profession, in the same language combination for which you are applying, for the requisite number of years in an autonomous manner, without the need for supervision.
+- Such letters must be signed originals and must clearly establish that you have been practicing your profession, in the same language pair for which you are applying, for the requisite number of years in an autonomous manner, without the need for supervision.